jasmcaus/canaro/README.md

 A Python library including support for Deep Learning models built using the Keras framework

 ## Installation
-The `caer-models` package can be installed via a simple pip install command
+The `kangeras` package can be installed via a simple pip install command

 <pre>$ pip install kangeras</pre>